Submit your proposal for the 2026 Temple from October 1 through October 31, 2025!

 Visual appeal

-Protection from the elements at ground level so the wind doesn’t blow away offerings
+Protection from the elements at ground level so the wind doesn’t blow offerings away

 A central gathering place, possibly with smaller alcoves for more private reflection